 Sports injuries like Achilles tendinitis, ankle fractures, and sprains can be challenging to treat effectively when you want to get back to normal fast.
 That’s why you need a sports injury specialist with in-depth knowledge of your foot, ankle, and lower leg anatomy.
-Board-certified podiatrist William Martin, DPM, offers patients the most effective and advanced sports medicine care at Foot & Ankle Specialty Clinic in Logan and Tooele, Utah.
+William Martin, DPM, and Adam Burke, DPM, offer patients the most effective and advanced sports medicine care at Foot & Ankle Specialty Clinic in Logan and Tooele, Utah.
 Call the office nearest you or click online booking now.

 With sports injuries, you get the best results when you seek treatment immediately.
 If you suffer an injury, contact Foot & Ankle Specialty Clinic to arrange an appointment promptly, and in the meantime start the RICE protocol:

 Your early response to a sports injury can greatly impact long-term healing, so don’t delay care.

 Sports injuries can happen in virtually any part of the lower leg, foot, or ankle.
 Some common sports injuries are:

 Bruises discolor the skin and typically happen as a result of blunt trauma.

 Fractures are bone breaks that vary from stress fractures to complete breaks that go through the skin.